DeltaRCM/pyDeltaRCM/docs/source/guides/userguide.rst

     pyDeltaRCM --config model_configuration.yml --timesteps 5000

 The second case is more complicated, because the time specification is converted to model time according to a set of additional parameters.
+In this case, the model run end condition is that the elapsed model time is *equal to or greater than* the specified input time.
+Importantly, this means that the duration of the model run is unlikely to exactly match the input condition, because the model timestep is unlikely to be a factor of the specified time.
+Again, refer to the complete description of model time :doc:`../info/modeltime` for more information.

 To specify the duration of time to run the model in *seconds*, simply use the argument ``--time`` at the command line (or ``time:`` in the configuration YAML file).
 It is also possible to specify the input run duration in units of years with the similarly named argument ``--time_years`` (``time_years:``).